Gravitational Field and Gravitational Potential

 - Gravitational field vector:

-- A vector representing the force per unit mass experienced by a particle in a field created by an object of mass $M$
+- A vector representing the force per unit mass experienced by a particle in the field created by an object of mass $M$

 - $\mathbf{g} = \cfrac{\mathbf{F}}{m} = - G \cfrac{M}{r^2}\mathbf{e}_r = - G \int_V \cfrac{\rho(\mathbf{r^\prime})\mathbf{e}_r}{r^2}dv^\prime$